psexton/nginx-big-upload/README.md

 This module requires LuaJIT and nginx with [HttpLuaModule](http://wiki.nginx.org/HttpLuaModule) installed in your system.
 If you work with Ubuntu (12.04 Precise Pangolin LTS) follow these steps:

 - Install LuaJIT using official packages or from [LuaJIT source](http://www.lua.org/) which should be up-to-date.
+(If you're installing from packages, you need the development headers for LuaJIT, or compilation will fail much later in this process.)

-        sudo apt-get install luajit
+        sudo apt-get install luajit libluajit-5.1-dev

 - You have to build nginx from sources with Lua module and LuaJIT support.
 Precompiled nginx packages depend on Lua interpreter instead of faster LuaJIT.